Eric Lippincott, PhD, PT, ATC

 Exceptions to the admission requirements, including prerequisite course requirements,

 will be made on an individual basis.
+Applicants with healthcare or research experience,

 Technical standards for completion of the MS-AT program can be found here.